What is MD&A?

 One should be aware of the fact that the disclosures need to be updated periodically.
 You cannot delete the already given disclosure just for the fact that things changed.

 You have to update about things and the changes in the disclosure periodically.
-The companies need to continue to update the changes every year rather than just omitting the disclosure itself.
+Companies need to continue updating the changes every year rather than just omitting the disclosure itself.

 5. Location of Trends Disclosure

-The safe harbor for progressive/forward-looking statements, as given by the Private Securities Litigation Reform Act (PSLRA) applies to MD&A disclosure and not the footnotes given in the financials.
+The safe harbor for progressive/forward-looking statements, as provided by the Private Securities Litigation Reform Act (PSLRA), applies to MD&A disclosure and not the footnotes in the financials.

 NOTE